 This year, we continued to utilize our Expanded Learning Opportunities funding to focus on three main goals: Access to Before/After School Care, Social/Emotional Connectedness, and Academic Intervention.
 We continue to utilize ELOP funding to hire after-school intervention teachers for each school site, and train these teachers on the SIPPS program that focuses on systematic phonics, phonemic awareness and sight word instruction.
 Using i-Ready data, students who needed specific intervention were identified and participated in intervention with the ELOP teachers.
 ELOP teachers were supported with regular and ongoing training on the curriculum, data analysis, and progress monitoring to ensure program implementation fidelity.

-The following shows the increase in year over year participation in the SIPPs additional learning groups:
+The following shows the increase in year over year participation in the SIPPs additional learning groups as a percent of grade level enrollment: